okjodom/nostrweb/README.md

-# nostr web sandbox
+# nostr web client

-a playground for a web interface to [nostr](https://nostr.info/). some useful resources:
+this is a web interface to [nostr](https://nostr.info/). a live instance is hosted at https://nostr.ch/

+some useful resources:

 * JS library used in this project: https://github.com/fiatjaf/nostr-tools